Fat loss and energy are harder in perimenopause – you’re not imagining it.

 There’s lots of opinions on this topic, but at the core healthy whole foods are those that have been minimally processed.
 Cutting, blending and pureeing at home is all good – but grinding in to a flour (think bread, pasta, muffins, tortillas) or removing key parts (such as the husk and bran of rice to make white rice) cut out fibre and key nutrients that are needed for a healthy metabolism (hello easier fat loss), fullness, and a thriving microbiome (out community of bacteria in the gut).

-How do they affect weight loss, gut health and energy?
+How do highly processed foods affect weight loss, gut health and energy in perimenopause?

-10 Perimenopause Friendly Whole Food Recipes To Try:
+Step 2: 10 Perimenopause-Friendly Whole Food Recipes To Add To Your Try-List

 - Spicy Asian Zucchini Noodles – feel free to sub peanut butter for almond butter here, but this is a flavourful, and nutrient rich salad that doesn’t feeeeeel like a salad.